liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ![Figure 3.6: Liferay-Portlet XML file of the My Greeting portlet](../../images/02-portlet-development-5.png)

-Here is a basic summary of what some of the elements represents.
+Here's a basic summary of what some of the elements represents.

     portlet-name